-- The index includes about 10 species or less for the years 1985 to 1989, so trends in that period may not be readily matched to trends from later periods during which many more species were included in the composite index. - Unsurprisingly, there are limited appropriate monitoring data for remote areas (though it is also true that fewer birds in remote regions are listed as threatened).
+- of NSW's threatened bird species - our Species program.
+The index includes fewer than 10 species for the years 1985 to 1998, so trends in that period may not be readily matched to trends from later periods during which many more species were included in the composite index.
+This impacts the interpretation of the index if 1985 has the capacity to identify strategic monitoring opportunities.